 On paper the Crucial is a great pocket tool with a good loadout of basic tools.
 When you dig a little deeper though, you find all the little things that reduce its overall usefulness.
 It’s not all doom and gloom of course.
 We love the carabiner/bottle opener.
 A fold out attachment point like that is rare among multi tools and Gerber did a good job with it.
 Likewise, the serrated element of the combination blade is great for cutting through cordage and cardboard.
 The liner lock system is another feature we dig.
 It’s simple, widely recognizable, and works well.

-When you weight the Crucial’s good and bad points you end up with a multi tool that’s adequate, nothing more and nothing less.
+When you weigh the Crucial’s good and bad points you end up with a multi tool that’s adequate, nothing more and nothing less.

 Gerber Crucial Pros – Things We Liked